elpideus/tgbiofy/README.md

 5. `bio` - Defines if and what should be changed in the _"About"_ section of the user's profile.
 It can be either "**link**" or "**info**".
 The default value is **link**.

+It is possible to start and stop the script via a message to yourself (Saved Messages).
+You can either use `/tgbiofy start` or `/tgbiofy stop`.
+The script updates every 30 seconds, so you may need to wait at most 30 seconds before seeing the changes on your profile.

 ---

 # Important - legal information